c0nfsd/c0nfsd/README.md

     <li>👨‍💻 I also have been for the past 4 years and continue to-day wearing a bunch of development hats :shipit: <a href="https://elhub.no">@Elhub</a>, working with test automation, cloud, back-end development, CI/CD, and dev experience.</li>
    <li>🦹‍♂️ By night I’m currently learning 🌱 <a href="https://www.haskell.org/">λ Haskell</a> and functional programming.</li>
     <ul> -->
-      <li> 🌲 My "evergreen goals" are: learning and expanding my programming and leadership skills.
-I am always excited about new challenges, and I want to be ready for anything I might end up doing professionally in the future.
-I love learning new stuff, so as Gandhi once said, <i>"Learn as if you were to live forever"</i> 📚</li>
     <!--</ul>-->
     <li>❤️  Things I care about:</li>
     <ul>